resource-watch/slate/source/includes/api/_areas_v2.md

 ## What is an area?

-Areas is a service in the RW API that allows you to define geographic areas of interest.
-This definition can be done in multiple ways, such as selecting a country or a region as your area of interest, a protected area from WDPA, or reference a custom geostore ID from the [Geostore service](#geostore).
+Areas is a service provided by the RW API which allows you to define geographic areas of interest.
+Areas can be defined in multiple ways, such as selecting a whole country or region as your area of interest, a protected area from WDPA, or reference a custom geostore ID from the [Geostore service](#geostore).

 With your areas of interest, you can then choose to be notified about events that happen inside your area of interest, such as deforestation alerts (GLAD alerts) or fire alerts (VIIRS fire alerts).
 You can also choose to receive a monthly summary of both GLAD and VIIRS alerts in your area of interest, which will arrive in your inbox at the first day of every month.

 ## What is the difference between v1 and v2?

-v2 areas are an upgrade in the functionality of areas, and provide you with an easier to understand interface for creating areas of interest.
+v2 areas are an upgrade in the functionality of areas and provide you with an easier-to-use interface for creating areas of interest.
 Features such as the notification of alerts inside you area of interest are also only available in v2 endpoints.

-However, keep in mind that v2 areas endpoints were built with the intention of merging together **v1 areas of interest** and **subscriptions**.
+However, keep in mind that v2 areas endpoints were built with the intention of merging together [**v1 areas of interest**](/index-rw.html#areas) and [**subscriptions**](/index-rw.html#subscriptions).
 This means, in practice, that if your users already had v1 areas or subscriptions previously created, they will show up as v2 areas when requesting data from the v2 endpoints.

 This also means that, if your application was already using either subscriptions or v1 areas, you can safely transition into v2 areas while keeping the legacy v1 areas and subscriptions that your users have created.

-Below the documentation of each endpoint, you'll be able to find a **implementation details** section that goes into detail about how this sync is performed.
+Below the documentation of each endpoint, you'll be able to find a **implementation details** section that goes into detail on how this synchronization is performed.

 ## Getting all user areas